nanopool/nanominer/README.md

 ### coreClocks, memClocks
 Optional common parameters.
 Can be used to overclock/underclock NVIDIA GPU's.
-Absolute (e.g. 4200) as well as relative (e.g. +200, -150) values in megabytes are accepted.
+Absolute (e.g. 4200) as well as relative (e.g. +200, -150) values in MHz are accepted.
 The values must be separated by a comma or space (first value is for GPU0, second is for GPU1, and so on).
 For example, if it is set as
 ```
 coreClocks=+200,-150
 memClocks=+300,3900